mustachemo/data-runner/README.md

   - [ ] Make the columns/first row/headers sticky.
 Meaning they stay when scrolling
   - [ ] Add loading when uploading a file, or an action needs time (https://dash.plotly.com/dash-core-components/loading)
   - [ ] Make a tab option for graphs (bonus feature) (https://dash.plotly.com/dash-core-components/tab)
+  - [ ] Could style the table to make it nicer (bonus feature)
+  - [ ] Add enforcement of types.
+Say a column shows only numbers, let's say money.
+Enforce that you can't edit a text into there, only numeric values are allowed (https://dash.plotly.com/datatable/typing)
+  - [ ] Add a formatting setting that formats columns to a specified prefereance.
+For example, cost column will show $ sign and number type enforcement along with commas when needed (https://dash.plotly.com/datatable/typing)
+  - [ ] Adding or removing columns
 ## Problem

 The presence of large amounts of bad data which does not comply with the required format, currently not relevant and that has been entered into the warehouse management system (WMS) incorrectly and cannot be utilized for any purpose.
 This data always causes hinderance in many daily activities, become hurdles when the company transitions to a new WMS and most importantly occupies huge amounts of memory in the server systems.
 A tool which can help identify this bad data, modify it to required format and delete gaps, if necessary, can help resolve many of the forementioned issues.